thejsway/thejsway/manuscript/chapter01.md

 You can also define strings with a pair of single quotes: `'This is another string'`.
 The best practice for single or double quotes is a whole political thing.
 Use whichever you like, but don't mix the two in the same program!

+!!! warning

-W> Always remember to close a string with the same type of quotation marks you started it with.
+    Always remember to close a string with the same type of quotation marks you started it with.

 To include special characters in a string, use the `\` character (*backslash*) before the character.
 For example, type `\n` to add a new line within a string: `"This is\na multiline string"`.